-- Hazardous waste pharmaceuticals – Pharmaceuticals that are considered RCRA hazardous by the EPA.
+- Hazardous waste pharmaceuticals (HWP) – Pharmaceuticals that are considered RCRA hazardous by the EPA.
 Excluded are non-prescription pharmaceuticals that have a reasonable expectation of being used/reused or reclaimed.

-- Healthcare facilities – Any person that is lawfully authorized to provide patient care to humans or animals.
+- Healthcare facilities (HF) – Any person that is lawfully authorized to provide patient care to humans or animals.
 Or, facility that sells or dispenses OTC or prescription drugs.

 - Household waste pharmaceutical – A pharmaceutical waste generated by a consumer household and is therefore not regulated under Subpart P due to an EPA exemption.

-- Non-creditable hazardous waste pharmaceutical – Pharmaceutical waste that is RCRA hazardous and does not have the potential for manufacturer credit.
+- Non-creditable hazardous waste pharmaceutical (NCHWP) – Pharmaceutical waste that is RCRA hazardous and does not have the potential for manufacturer credit.

 - Non-hazardous waste pharmaceutical – A pharmaceutical that is not RCRA hazardous, therefore is not regulated under Subpart P. State and or local regulations may apply for the proper disposal.